O365/python-o365/README.md

 # O365 - Microsoft Graph and Office 365 API made easy

-This project aims to make interacting with Microsoft Graph and Office 365 easy to do in a Pythonic way.
+This project aims to make interacting with the Microsoft Graph api easy to do in a Pythonic way.
 Access to Email, Calendar, Contacts, OneDrive, etc. Are easy to do in a way that feel easy and straight forward to beginners and feels just right to seasoned python programmer.

 The project is currently developed and maintained by [alejcas](https://github.com/alejcas).